<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=561008724262310&amp;ev=PageView&amp;noscript=1">

 Unity

 “They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.
 Everyone was filled with awe at the many wonders and signs performed by the apostles.
 All the believers were together and had everything in common."
-(Acts 2:42-44).
+(Acts 2:42-44)

 Generosity

 "They sold property and possessions to give to anyone who had need.
 Every day they continued to meet together in the temple courts.
-They broke bread in their homes and ate together with glad and sincere hearts…” (Acts 2:45-46).
+They broke bread in their homes and ate together with glad and sincere hearts…” (Acts 2:45-46)

 Did you know that the giant California Sequoia trees have roots that go down only five or six feet?
 What they lack in depth they make up in width because they are intertwined with the roots of the trees around them up to 100 feet from their trunks.
 The forest remains strong only as long as the trees depend on and nourish each other.

-At LuHi we strive to be like a Sequoia forest--sharing our roots and nourishment.
+At LuHi, we strive to be like a Sequoia forest—sharing our roots and nourishment.
 We are only as strong as our neighbor, so we follow God’s commands to love our neighbor as we love ourselves.
-Sometimes we don’t feel like sharing possessions, time or forgiveness, but God loved each of us when we were still sinners.
-We are generous because he was first generous with us.
+Sometimes, we don’t feel like sharing possessions, time, or forgiveness, but God loved each of us when we were still sinners.
+We are generous because He was first generous with us.

 Growth

 “And the Lord added daily to their number those who were being saved.”
-(Acts 2:47).

 Community is a place to be seen, heard, and known, and that’s what connection at LuHi and connection to God’s people gives us.
-Just like God himself lives in community as the Father, the Son and the Holy Spirit, his perfect design is for us to live together, working together for the good of those who love him.
+Just like God Himself lives in community as the Father, the Son, and the Holy Spirit, His perfect design is for us to live together, working together for the good of those who love Him.

 New call-to-action